-Strength of the lines - An upper, middle and lower A line, along with a lower B and a lower C (and lower D if applicable) line should be tested for strength.
+Line strength - An upper, middle and lower A line, along with a lower B and a lower C (and lower D if applicable) line should be tested for strength.
 Each line is tested to breaking point and the value recorded.
-The minimum value is 8 G for all lower A+B lines and 6 G for all lower remaining lines, calculated from the maximum certified flying weight of the glider.
+The minimum value is 14g for all lines, calculated from the maximum certified flying weight of the glider.
 The added minimum strength for the middle lines and for the top lines should be the same.
 If the breaking strength is too close to the minimum value calculated, the professional should give a period after which you will have to test the strength of the lines again.

-Lengths of the lines - The overall length (riser lines + mid lines + upper lines) has to be checked under 5Kgs of tension.
-The difference between the measured length and the original length should not exceed +/- 10mm.
-The changes that could appear are a slight shrink on the C or Ds and/or a slight stretch on the A, B. The consequences of these changes can include a slower trim speed, difficult inflation etc.
+Line lengths - The overall length (riser lines + mid lines + upper lines) has to be checked under 5Kgs of tension.
+The difference between the measured length and the original length should not exceed +/-10mm.
+Special care should be taken when measuring the wing so as not to damage the exposed tabs.
+Measurements of the A lines should be made to the sail (short tabs), all other lines with long exposed tabs should be measured to the end of the line.